 Section 6: Aircraft Maintenance

-Responsibilities of the Chief of Maintenance, Elements of Aircraft Maintenance, Aircraft Records, Preventative Maintenance, Deferred Maintenance Items / Discrepancy Management, Technical Dispatch, Parts, Material Control, Tool Calibration, Maintenance Arrangements, and Maintenance Safety Programs.
+An overview of the maintenance control system, including, Elements of Aircraft Maintenance, Aircraft Records, Preventative Maintenance, Deferred Maintenance Items / Discrepancy Management, Technical Dispatch, Parts, Material Control, Tool Calibration, Maintenance Arrangements, and Maintenance Safety Programs.

 Section 7: Security Procedures

-Threat Assessment, Preventative Measures, Responsive Measures, Facilities (Home Base and Transient), Aircraft and Passenger Security from Preflight to Postflight.
-Guidance for Unlawful Interference and Bomb Threats is provided along with checklists.
+An outline of the Operator’s security-related policies and procedures, including Threat Assessment, Preventative Measures, Responsive Measures, Facilities (Home Base and Transient), Aircraft and Passenger Security from Preflight to Postflight.
+Guidance for Unlawful Interference and Bomb Threats is provided, along with checklists.

 Section 8: Company Forms

-Samples of forms that are referenced throughout the manual.
+Samples of the forms referenced throughout the manual.
 We can also provide separate files for each of the forms so that you may print / distribute them as needed.

 Contact us for a quote!